Brown: 10 bright spots in Hempstead schools

 8) Say good riddance to portable classrooms scattered throughout the district.
 The district is slated to begin a program of removing portables, which are 30 to 40 years old, also as a result of community bond support.

 7) Residents passed the district’s budget.
-“Both were approved by strong margins,” Bierwirth wrote, “hopefully a sign of faith in the future of the district.”
+The bond and the budget "were approved by strong margins,” Bierwirth wrote, “hopefully a sign of faith in the future of the district.”

 6) That budget was, for the first time in years, “accurate and appropriately formatted,” which also makes the document more easily (as budget documents go) accessible to residents looking to suss out district priorities.